prithvi009/prithvi009/README.md

 - hello

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Blockchain and other related Technologies

 - ⚡ Fun fact: I use tabs over spaces